Browse Results For:

 Selected Papers from the 12th International Conference of the European Association of Southeast Asian Archaeologists

-The papers in Unearthing Southeast Asia's Past deal with the development of complex societies in Southeast Asia from the Neolithic until the later historic period.
-The authors present data from recent excavations as well as new analyses of previous finds, with a focus on cultural exchange and interactions with the natural environment.
+Materializing Southeast Asia's Past contains articles in historical and anthropological archaeology, epigraphy, and art history.
+The interpretations of art and material culture provide new insights into the classical Hindu and Buddhist cultures of Southeast Asia and their relationship to the medieval cultures of South Asia.
 The volume contains 20 papers presented at the 12th International Conference of the European Association of Southeast Asian Archaeologists (EurASEAA).
 Held in Leiden in 2008, the conference was jointly organized by the International Institute for Asian Studies (IIAS) and Leiden University.